-Public Policy advocacy is one of the tools we to influence laws and funding decisions that will have long-term impact on central Ohio families.
+Public Policy advocacy is one of the tools we use to influence laws and funding decisions that will have long-term impact on central Ohio families.

-Public Policy Advocacy Includes a Range of Activities:
+Public Policy Advocacy Includes A Range Of Activities:

 - Developing a relationship with local leaders and government agencies